midas-network/SMHvalidation/README.md

 The function internally runs different validation checks functions from
 [hubValidations package](https://hubverse-org.github.io/hubValidations/) on
-SMH submissions and prints detail information about the results of each tests on the submission.
+SMH submissions and prints detailed information about the results of each tests on the submission.

 For more information, please consult the documentation associated with the